hasura/learn-graphql/tutorials/backend/hasura-advanced/tutorial-site/content/performance/3-analyze-query-plans.md

 CREATE INDEX channel_name_index ON channel (name);
 ```

-Since the database is now able to look up the result of these queries more quickly, the performance of these queries will increase significantly.
+Since the database can now look up the result of these queries more quickly, the performance of these queries will increase significantly.